PaulVerhoeven1/exam-notes/Vault/tokens.md

 - Low on rights and for high througbput apps which reduces the the stress on the storage backend and improves the performance

-- Can''t create child tokens and is not renewable
+- Can't create child tokens and is not renewable

 Get lease ID: